buy the book ribbon

 Getting the FT to Run the Management Command on the Server

-Next we need to adjust test_my_lists so that it runs the local function when we’re on the local server, and make it run the management command on the staging server if we’re on that:
+Next, we need to adjust test_my_lists so that it runs the local function when we’re using the local in-memory test server from LiveServerTestCase.
+And, if we’re running against the Docker container or staging server, it should run the management command instead.

 src/functional_tests/test_my_lists.py (ch23l016)